Articles & Papers

 Modern Microprocessors – A 90-Minute Guide!

 A brief, pulls-no-punches, fast-paced introduction to modern processor microarchitecture.
-Originally a background appendix in my PhD thesis, extracted into a separate paper by popular demand, now one of the world's most popular and widely used introductory articles on processor design, with over 800,000 readers.
+Originally a background appendix in my PhD thesis, extracted into a separate paper by popular demand, now one of the world's most popular introductory articles on processor design & microarchitecture, with well over a million readers.
+This article is widely used by university courses worldwide, and is required reading for many VC startups in Silicon Valley.

 World Wide Web Technology